vuthanhdatt/real-estate-pipeline/README.md

 ```

 ## Extract data
-Chotot don't have public API so I inspect their website and found out some hidden API.
+Chotot doesn't have public API so I inspect their website and found out some hidden API.
 Data extract include region, area, category and all the posting.
 All the code for extract data in [`extract_chotot_data.py`](https://github.com/vuthanhdatt/real-estate-pipeline/blob/main/airflow/helpers/extract_chotot_data.py) file.
 For example, to get all region.
 ```python
 def get_region(path, save=True):
     id, name, url_name, lat, long = [],[],[],[],[]